What is Website Availability?

 How can companies keep their websites available?

-To keep websites and applications available, I.T. teams must monitor each component of the website or app.
-I.T. teams must also have communication plans in place for when outages do occur.
+To keep websites and applications available, IT teams must monitor each component of the website or application.
+IT teams must also have communication plans in place for when outages do occur.

 Companies must monitor from multiple endpoints and locations to get an accurate picture of customer experience.